dMacGit/dmcindoe.dev/content/posts/2021-05-07-Vanila-Webapp-with-Webpack/Vanila-Webapp-with-Webpack.md

 ---
 Basic Guide to A Vanilla Javascript App with Webpack
 <!--more-->
-# Vanila Webapp with Webpack

-This document will walk through setting up a vanilla javascript, html, and css web app with Webpack.
+**This document will walk through setting up a vanilla javascript, html, and css web app with Webpack.**

 ## Contents